sjsrey/pysal-scipy22/README.md

 git clone https://github.com/sjsrey/pysal-scipy22.git
 ```

-If you are not using git, you can grab the workshop materials as a zip file by pointing your browser to (https://github.com/sjsrey/pysal-scipy22.git) and clicking on the green _Clone or download_ button in the upper right.
+If you are not using git, you can grab the workshop materials as a [zip file](https://github.com/sjsrey/pysal-scipy22/archive/refs/heads/main.zip).

-Extract the downloaded zip file to a working directory.
+Extract the downloaded zip file to a working directory for the workshop.

 ## Installation